-Summary of I Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2023 Proposed Actions PY 2023 Milestone I. Provide counseling through the City's Fair Housing Hotline The City's Fair Housing Hotline provides a year-round, ree resource to citizens who may have been discriminated against or have questions or concerns about various tenant and landlord issues.
+Summary of Recommended Actions and Fair Housing Implementation Plan Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2023 Proposed Actions PY 2023 Milestones 1.
+Provide counseling through the City's Fair Housing Hotline The City's Fair Housing Hotline provides a year-round, free resource to citizens who may have been discriminated against or have questions or concerns about various tenant and landlord issues.
 This action will continue to provide a resource to anyone living in, owning housing, or planning to move to the Houston area that may have a question or concern about their rights.
-The Fair Housing Hotline is one way to address several impediments by empowering citizens about heir rights, giving citizens various ways to remedy possible discriminatory actions, and preventing future discrimination from occurring.
-Priority: High 1.
-Discrimination in Housing 2.
-Lack of Knowledge about Fair Housing 12.
-Lack of Communication Between Government and Residents CDBG: Staff Time CDBG: Outreach Materials Start: 2020 Complete: Ongoing Assist 1,500 callers with resources regarding housing issues Monitor call data to review trends and community needs to inform outreach strategies Assisted 1,612 callers.

-Summary of Recommended A Actions and Fair Housing Impleme ntation Plan Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2023 Proposed Actions PY 2023 Milestones 2.
-Provide fair housing and HCD housing program information to government staff and housing stakeholders.
+The Fair Housing Hotline is one way to address several impediments by empowering citizens about their rights, giving citizens various ways to remedy possible discriminatory actions, and preventing future discrimination from occurring.
+Discrimination in Housing Lack of Knowledge about Fair Housing Lack of Communication Between Government and Residents CDBG: Staff Time CDBG: Outreach Materials Start: 2020 Complete: Ongoing Assist 1,500 callers with resources regarding housing issues Monitor call data to review trends and community needs to inform outreach strategies • Assisted 1,612 callers.
+2. Provide fair housing and HCD housing program information to government staff and housing stakeholders.
 HCD will provide education and outreach through trainings, presentations, informational brochures, and other methods to government staff and housing stakeholders, including subrecipients, contractors, developers, and nonprofit and for-profit partners.
 This action will address the impediment of lack of knowledge by providing fair housing training to inform staff and housing stakeholders about regulations and compliance under fair housing laws to prevent discrimination.
 Priority: High Discrimination in Housing Lack of Knowledge about Fair Housing CDBG: Staff Time CDBG: Outreach Materials Start: 2020 Complete: Ongoing Reach 200 HCD stakeholders with information about fair housing HCD reached 89 stakeholders with fair housing information.
-HCD hosted a daylong training for 62 staff members from HCD funded agencies that provide direct housing and public service assistance to low- and moderate residents.
+HCD hosted a day- long training for 62 staff members from HCD funded agencies that provide direct housing and public service assistance to low- and moderate residents.
 HCD gave a fair housing presentation to 25 staff members at the Harris County Area Agency on Aging who directly work with residents.